John Tennant (Irish Legion): The Irish Legion

 In the spring of 1809, the Irish Legion was given a new name and organisation.
 By a decree dated 13 April, the Emperor established the 3rd Foreign Regiment as a French light infantry regiment.
-About the same time it was decided to raise a 3rd Battalion and Tennant, as the senior captain, with four officers from the 1st Battalion were ordered to Landau to from the nucleus of the new battalion.
+About the same time it was decided to raise a 3rd Battalion and Tennant, as the senior captain, with four officers from the 1st Battalion, were ordered to Landau to from the nucleus of the new battalion.
 As such he missed the English landing on 30 July 1809.
 On 9 November he was promoted to the rank of chef de bataillon and named commandant of the new 4th Battalion.

 By imperial decree dated 1 January 1811, the regiment was re-organised, and a week later moved from Landau to Bois-le-Duc (s’Hertogenbosch) in The Netherlands.
-Tennant's 4th Battalion was consolidated into the 1st. of which he was give the overall command.
+Tennant's 4th Battalion was consolidated into the 1st. of which he was given the overall command.
 Fortunately, given the enormous losses and hardships the Grand Army was to suffer during the Russian Campaign of 1812, the Irish Regiment remained in Holland until February 1813.
 On the other hand, they were stationed on the island of Goree and the towns of Bergen op Zoom, and Willemstadt, all three in the low-lying, malaria-stricken, district of southwest Holland.

 Early in 1813 the Irish Regiment was ordered to merge the three existing battalions into two full-strength war battalions.
 Command of the 1st Battalion went to Tennant and that of the 2nd Battalion to Chef de Bataillon Hugh Ware.
 On 1 February they broke camp and made a long winter march to Magdeberg.
 The Irish Regiment made forced marches to arrive on the battlefield of Bautzen during the morning of 21 May, the second day of the battle.
 At the head of Puthod’s Division they attacked Barclay’s Corps on the extreme allied right.

 On 26 May they fought with distinction at the Battle of Haynau under the direct command of the emperor.
 The Irish were rewarded by being given the honour of posting guard at the town of Lignitz (Legnica) for Napoleon until the Imperial Guard arrived and relieved them.